Paul-J-Company/Systems-Design/Systems-Design.md

    to assisit and hopefully outperform humans in tasks such<br>
    as incidence response, root cause analysis, and Market predictions.<br>
    I'm using LangChain to develop my LLMs.<br>
-2) Continue learning AI Coding Assistants to write code in Bash, Python, Go, YAML, JSON, etc.<br>
+2) Continue learning AI Coding Assistants to write code in Bash, Python, Go, Rust, YAML, JSON, etc.<br>
    Here's a short list of AI Coding Assistants I'm currently using everyday<br>
    to generate boilerplate code, which I review, correct and test; and also<br>
    to generate Documentation, Code Comments, Github pull requests, Static analysis, generate SQL, etc.<br>